ratanchandB/Plant-Disease-Classification-and-Detection-using-Convolutional-Neural-Networks/README.md

 **NumPy and Pandas**: For data handling and preprocessing.

-**Matplotlib and Seaborn**: For visualizing data distribution and model performance.
+**Matplotlib**: For visualizing data distribution and model performance.

 **Jupyter Notebook**: Interactive environment for coding and documenting results.